Read time 4 minutes

 Based on usability, there are three types of users who can access the Office 365 Group –

-Guests – Guests are the temporary group members who are not present in the organization.
-A normal group member can invite the guest to join the group.
-A guest cannot change the settings of the group.
+- Guests – Guests are temporary group members who do not belong to the organization.
+A regular group member can invite guests to join the group.
+However, guests do not have the ability to alter the group’s settings.

 How to create a Group in Outlook?

 Creating a group and assigning users to it is a straightforward process if you have an Outlook account configured with an Office 365 account.
 Here’s a step-by-step guide:

 - In the ribbon follow Home>> New Group.

 Note: If you do not see the New Group option, then you need to contact your IT administrator as IT administrator of your organization may have disabled that feature.

 - Now in Create Group Wizard, provide a new group name, a basic description, its privacy level, and check an option to send all group conversations and events to group’s members.

 - Finally, click Create, and a new group is created.
 You can see the group in the mailbox.